 Prerequisite: Completion of the Aesthetic Appreciation section of the Core.
 Open to sophomores, juniors or seniors in the Honors Program, or with permission of the instructor.
-(Second semester-even years/3 credits)

-A study of the impact of Italy on the literature and consciousness of British writers of the 19th and 20th centuries.
+(Offered as needed/3 credits) A study of the impact of Italy on the literature and consciousness of British writers of the 19th and 20th centuries.
 Readings will be selected from the poetry, fiction and nonfiction of writers such as Shelley, Byron, Ruskin, Elizabeth and Robert Browning, George Eliot, Henry James and D.H.
 Lawrence.
 Some attention will be paid to the history and art of Italy.

-ENHN 463/563 International Currents in Modern Fiction (CORE-Non-Western Civilization)

-Prerequisite: Open to juniors or seniors in the Honors Program, or with permission of the instructor.
-(Summer-odd years/3 credits)
+ENHN 463/563 International Currents in Modern Fiction (CORE-Non-Western Civilization) Prerequisite: Open to juniors or seniors in the Honors Program, or with permission of the instructor.